crate/cratedb-guide/docs/integrate/airflow/index.md

 :::{grid-item-card} Tutorial: Export to S3
 :link: airflow-export-s3
 :link-type: ref
-Recurrently export data from CrateDB to S3.
+Export data from CrateDB to S3 on a schedule.
 :::

 :::{grid-item-card} Tutorial: Implement a data retention policy